KDE/documentation-develop-kde-org/content/hig/layout_and_nav.md

-Contextual preview/tool view | Trailing the content area | Visible on demand in the trailing position Menubar                      | Above the toolbar         | Hamburger menu button on the toolbar Navigation tab bar           | Above the content area    | Below the content area Status Bar                   | Below the content area    | Omitted
+Contextual preview/tool view | Trailing the content area | Visible on demand in the trailing position Menubar                      | Above the toolbar         | Hamburger menu button on the toolbar Navigation tab bar           | Above the content area    | Below the content area Status bar                   | Below the content area    | Omitted

 [Kirigami.GlobalDrawer](https://develop.kde.org/docs/getting-started/kirigami/components-drawers/#global-drawer) is a useful component for convergent apps.
 It looks like a standard sidebar, and can be made always visible in widescreen/desktop mode by setting `modal: false`.
 In narrow/mobile mode, users pull it out on demand.
 [Kirigami.ContextDrawer](https://develop.kde.org/docs/getting-started/kirigami/components-drawers/#context-drawers) is the same but for contextual actions relevant only for individual pages.